HosseinGh82/Perceptron_Neural_Network/README.md

 # 🧠 Perceptron Neural Network

-This repository contains the implementation of a simple Perceptron neural network.
-The Perceptron is a foundational concept in machine learning and serves as the building block for more complex neural networks.
+This repository contains the implementation of a **simple Perceptron neural network**.
+The Perceptron is a foundational concept in **machine learning** and serves as the building block for more complex neural networks.

 ## 📝 Introduction